current and future pleasure:

 wildness of flavor that sometimes expresses as earthiness...or wild

-rose...wild berries over cultivated...a certain woodsiness (not woodiness)--that is,
+rose...wild berries rather than cultivated...a certain woodsiness (not woodiness)--that is,

 forest floor, woodlands after rain.
 When pinot noir is allowed to get

-too ripe this "wild" character is oblitereated and the result is a ripe
+too ripe this "wild" character is obliterated and the result is a ripe

 fruit bomb that could be almost any variety.